 When Beasts of Poker asked me to write this article, I thought they were joking.
-I mean, I might be known for many things in the poker-world but surely bankroll management has never been one of them.
-I have gone broke more times than I’ve had warm meals.
-Then I thought about it from this perspective: Would you listen to a man who has made nearly every possible mistake in poker and learned (a bit) from them?
-Someone who has felt the pure bliss of flipping 50K and had to walk the streets of Madrid with one shoe because he lost one of them in a semi-drunken side-bet?
-Or would you just listen to someone who’s been solid and really made it in the world of online poker?
+I might be known for many things in the poker world but bankroll management has never been one of them.
+Then I thought about it from this perspective: Would you listen to a man who has made nearly every possible mistake in poker and learned (a bit) from them, or would you just listen to someone who’s been solid and really made it in the world of online poker?

 Yes, I’d probably go with the latter as well.
 Luckily, I’m friends with such a man and asked him about the subject:

-BeastsOfPoker: So Mr. E, you have won over USD 5 million from online poker.
+BeastsOfPoker: So Eelis, you have won millions from online poker.
 Surely, you are a man who can teach us something about the importance of bankroll management.
 Do you have any thoughts that one might apply when they’re starting their poker-journey?

 BeastsOfPoker: Give us a few general rules for the players who have never even heard of the term ‘bankroll management’?